software-students-spring2024/1-specification-exercise-team-sbns/README.md

  - **Opening a separate container for the course search and the general navigation system that it uses causes confusion and leads to odd displays.**
    - Using course search and other Albert tools with the current pop-up container is very annoying to use, especially on mobile devices.
 Scrolling does not behave consistently and often times the container becomes distorted and impossible to use without closing and reopening the container.
    - Oftentimes, finding classes is incredibly tedious because of how complicated the organization of the course search UI is.
 The UI is unintuitive and the navigation buttons often do not function the way users might think they function.
+ - **Delayed responses when advisors are unavailable**
+    - The main issue David pointed out is the delay in getting responses from advisors, especially outside office hours or during peak times.
+This delay can hinder students' ability to make timely decisions about their academics.
+    - To address the need for immediate feedback, an AI chatbot could be integrated into the Albert system.
+This chatbot would be designed to answer a wide range of academic queries, from course selection advice to degree requirements and administrative procedures.
+By providing real-time responses, the chatbot would alleviate the pressure on academic advisors and enhance the student experience by offering accessible, immediate support.
 ___

 ## Product Vision Statement